folio-org/folio-install/alternative-install/kubernetes-rancher/TAMU/YAML/Readme.md

 All YAML assumes you are deploying in a namespace called `folio-r2`

-### Secrets needed for configuring edge modules, Okapi and database connections:
+### Secrets needed for configuring edge modules, Kafka, Elasticsearch, Okapi and database connections:

 `db-connect`<br/>
 `db-connect-okapi`<br/>